User100677/COMP2042_CW_hcyys1/README.md

 *Reason of changing these variable to private variable so that other class can't change their value accidentally or intentionally.

+ii) Player Class:
+- I changed "BORDER_COLOR" and "INNER_COLOR" variable to private variable.
+ *Reason of changing these variable to private variable so that other class can't change their value accidentally or intentionally.

 ii) Brick Class:
 -I changed the "brickFace" variable to protected and added get method for it.